zzehli/study-notes/data structure and algorithm/algorithm.md

         backtrack(nums, [])
         return ret
     ```
-* two pointers solution with iteration:
+* two pointers solution with iteration, the idea is to fix the first first element, and move the 2nd and 3rd element according to all three's sum:
     ```
     def threeSum(self, nums):
             """